samary-xia/blog/wp-content/plugins/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 4.3.0 =
+In this update, we have made changes to the class structure that have made plugin development much easier.
+So we had to delete the $wp_ulike_class global variable.
+If you used this variable manually, replace it with the class wp_ulike_cta_process.

 = 4.1.3 =
 In this release we have added a new option called  "Enable Deprecated Options" which enables you to restore all the old settings.